What is an accessibility review?

 - All reviews require a completed review template with tasks/questions to be submitted prior to the testing date.

-- All reviews are conducted in-person at the URC in Lamont Library with the client present.
+- All reviews are conducted in-person at the URC in Lamont Library (or virutally via Zoom meeting) with the client present.